Bortolanza/Postgres/README.md

 # Postgres

-* Repository from all things made with\for postgres
+* Repository for all things made with\for postgres